Anna22042001/reasoning-teacher/README.md

 # Large Language Models Are Reasoning Teachers

+## Modifications to use tools

+New implementation saved in ./calculator

 Official repository for [Large Language Models Are Reasoning Teachers](https://arxiv.org/abs/2212.10071), by Namgyu Ho, Laura Schmid, and Se-young Yun.